 Ignoring poor form.

 All the physical changes of pregnancy often cause women to compensate by creating entirely new movement patterns, explains Wiebe.
 The muscles that became weakened, tightened and overstretched during pregnancy affect alignment and form postpartum, too.
-Trainers must be diligent about recognizing poor form on any exercise (not just core moves) and intervene to correct it.
+Trainers must be diligent about recognizing poor form on any exercise (like squats or other form-intensive movements) and intervene to correct it.

 All trainers should also do adequate movement assessments to enable correct movements for any post-natal clients.